fhiso/sources-and-citations/citation-elements.md

 obsoleted by other documents at any time.

-In particular, some examples in this draft use *citation elements* that are not even included in the draft Citation Element Vocabulary.
+In particular, some examples in this draft use *citation elements* that are not even included in the draft Citation Elements: Vocabulary.
 These elements are very likely to be changed as the vocabulary progresses.

 The public [tsc-public@fhiso.org](http://tech.fhiso.org/tsc-public)